-CLAIRE also provides automatic memory allocation/de-allocation, which would have prevented an easy implementation as a C++ library.
+CLAIRE provides automatic memory allocation/de-allocation.
 Also, set-oriented programming is much easier with a set-oriented language like CLAIRE than with libraries.
-CLAIRE is twenty years old and the current version 3.4 reaches a new level of maturity.
-Appendix C, CLAIRE's user guide, provides a release history that details the changes from CLAIRE 3.3 to 3.4 and gives some insights about earlier versions.
+CLAIRE is close to 30 years old, but this new 4.0 release reaches a new level of robustness and performance.
+Appendix C, CLAIRE's user guide, provides a release history that details the changes from CLAIRE 2.0 to 3.0 and 3.0 to 4.0, and gives some insights about earlier versions.

-CLAIRE is a high-level language that can be used as a complete development language, since it is a general purpose language, but also as a pre-processor to C++ or Java, since a CLAIRE program can be naturally translated into a C++ program (We continue to use C++ as our target language of choice, but the reader may now substitute Java to C++ in the rest of this document).
+CLAIRE is a high-level language that can be used as a complete development language, since it is a general purpose language, but also as a pre-processor to Go, since a CLAIRE program can be naturally translated into a Go program (We now use Go as our target language of choice, but CLAIRE's compiler could be extended to produce Java as it did in the past).
 CLAIRE is a set-oriented language in the sense that sets are first-class objects, typing is based on sets and control structures for manipulating sets are parts of the language kernel.
 Similarly, CLAIRE makes manipulating lists easy since lists are also first-class objects.
 Sets and lists may be typed to provide a more robust and expressive framework.
 CLAIRE can also be seen as a functional programming language, with full support for lambda abstraction, where functions can be passed as parameters and returned as values, and with powerful parametric polymorphism.

 CLAIRE is an object-oriented language with single inheritance.
 As in SMALLTALK, everything that exists in CLAIRE is an object.
 Each object belongs to a unique class and has a unique identity.
 Classes are the corner stones of the language, from which methods (procedures), slots and tables (relations) are defined.
 Classes belong themselves to a single inheritance hierarchy.
 However, classes may be grouped using set union operators, and these unions may be used in most places where a class would be used, which offers an alternative to multiple inheritance.
 In a way similar to Modula-3, CLAIRE is a modular language that provides recursively embedded modules with associated namespaces.
 Module decomposition can either be parallel to the class organization (mimicking C++ encapsulation) or orthogonal (e.g., encapsulating one service among multiple classes).
+CLAIRE module approach is a close match to the concept of "packages" in Go.